WilliamVenner/fastgmad/README.md

 Publishing GMAs
 ---------------
+>> You can publish .GMAs OR addon directories (a .GMA will be automatically created for you) <<
 >> Adding an icon is OPTIONAL for publishing a new Workshop addon.
 A default icon will be provided for you if you don't add one. <<

 Accepted Icon Formats: JPG, PNG, GIF
 Icon Max Size: 1 MB
 Recommended Icon Dimensions: 512x512

-fastgmad publish -addon path/to/gma.gma -icon path/to/icon
+fastgmad publish -addon path/to/addon -icon path/to/icon
-fastgmad update -id 1337 -addon path/to/gma.gma
+fastgmad update -id 1337 -addon path/to/addon
-fastgmad update -id 1337 -addon path/to/gma.gma -icon path/to/icon
+fastgmad update -id 1337 -addon path/to/addon -icon path/to/icon
-fastgmad update -id 1337 -addon path/to/gma.gma -changes "fixed something" fastgmad update -id 1337 -addon path/to/gma.gma -changes "fixed something" -icon path/to/icon
+fastgmad update -id 1337 -addon path/to/addon -changes "fixed something" fastgmad update -id 1337 -addon path/to/addon -changes "fixed something" -icon path/to/icon

 Additional flags
 ----------------